 - Oct.
 1, Saturday, 2-4 p.m. (registration ends at 3 p.m.)

-- Nov.
+- · Nov.
 11, Friday, 8:30 a.m.

-- May 19, 2006, Friday, 8:30 a.m.
+- · May 19, 2006, Friday, 8:30 a.m.

+The chapters in Time on Two Crosses are organized thematically into six categories: The Making of a Movement; The Politics of Protest; African American Leadership; Equality Beyond Race; Gay Rights; and Equality Beyond America.
+Although it would have helped if the editors had provided a note explaining the context and provenance of each entry (and an index!), the book offers a good introduction to the range of Rustin's preoccupations and a fascinating insight into the evolution of his social and political views.
+Along the way, it also offers clues as to why Rustin languished in the penumbra of movement history for so long.
 Time on Two Crosses contains dozens of stimulating chapters.
-There is a gripping firsthand account of the chilling racial climate of Mississippi in the mid-1950s, and a famous 1964 essay on the future of black protest and politics, which ponders the likely consequences of restoring African Americans to the electoral process in the South: "It may be premature to predict a Southern Democtatic party of Negroes and white moderates and a Republican party of refugee racists and economic conservatives," Rustin wrote, "but there certainly is a strong tendency towards such a realignment."
+There is a gripping firsthand account of the chilling racial climate of Mississippi in the mid-1950s, and a famous 1964 essay on the future of black protest and politics, which ponders the likely consequences of restoring African Americans to the electoral process in the South: "It may be premature to predict a Southern Democratic party of Negroes and white moderates and a Republican party of refugee racists and economic conservatives," Rustin wrote, "but there certainly is a strong tendency towards such a realignment."
 One can also read his rather haughty and disdainful dismissal of the Black Nationalism and identity politics of the Black Power era as a meaningless distraction from the real business of political organizing and campaigns for full employment and a minimum wage.
 Conversely, there is much wisdom still in his shrewd analysis of the need to integrate affirmative action measures into a more broad-based program of social, economic, and educational reform in America.
-And there are some very perceptive critiques of U.S. policies and hlack attitudes towards Africa and Israel, written between the late 1950s and the early 1980s.
+And there are some very perceptive critiques of U.S. policies and black attitudes towards Africa and Israel, written between the late 1950s and the early 1980s.